IrwinLi2014/tandem-repeats-browser/README.md

 > The server to launch the program's web interface.

 showrepeats_2.py
-> Reads the indices of found repeats stored in output.csv, converts them into readable repeats, and displays them dynamically on the web interface.
+> Reads the indices of found repeats stored in out.csv, converts them into readable repeats, and displays them dynamically on the web interface.
-This functionality only supports the default output filename (output.csv) currently.
+This functionality only supports the default output filename (out.csv) currently.

 input.fna
 > A portion of the encoding of chromosome 9 that can be used as an input sequence file, provided for testing purposes.